djgrant/react-quest/README.md

 ### Transforming resolved data

 A common requirement when working with remote data sources is to be able to transform the dataset set once it has been resolved.
 Developers are encouraged to write functions (known as selectors in Redux land) that transform the resolved data into a new dataset.
-You can pass a selector function to the `mapData` option and redux-quest will take care of mapping the data once it arrives.
+You can pass a selector function to the `mapData` option and react-quest will take care of mapping the data once it arrives.

 ```js
 const withPostTitles = quest({